 Bird abundance data

 We used data from the Breeding Bird Survey (Pardieck et al. 2019) to evaluate trends in abundance, biomass, and energy use.
 The Breeding Bird Survey consists of roughly 40 kilometer-long survey routes distributed throughout the United States and Canada.
 Routes are surveyed annually during the breeding season (predominately May-June), via 50 3-minute point counts during which all birds seen or heard are identified to species (Pardieck et al. 2019).
-Sampling began in 1966, and routes have been added over time to a current total of roughly 3000 routes (Pardieck et al. (2019)) We explored trends in abundance, biomass, and energy use over the 30-year time period from 1989-2018.
-We selected these years to provide a temporal window sufficient to detect long-term trends (Cusser et al. (2020)), while allowing for a substantial number of routes.
-To avoid irregularities caused by missing time steps, we restricted the main analysis to routes that had been sampled in at least 27 of 30 years in this window (n = 739), and compared these results to a more strict selection of routes that were sampled in every year (n = 199).
+Sampling began in 1966, and routes have been added over time to a current total of roughly 3000 routes (Pardieck et al. 2019) We explored trends in abundance, biomass, and energy use over the 30-year time period from 1989-2018.
+We selected these years to provide a temporal window sufficient to detect long-term trends (Cusser et al. 2020), while allowing for a substantial number of routes.
+To avoid irregularities caused by missing time steps, we restricted the main analysis to routes that had been sampled in at least 27 of 30 years in this window (n = 739) and compared these results to a more strict selection of routes that were sampled in every year (n = 199).
 Results for this more stringent subset of routes were qualitatively the same as for the more inclusive selection of routes (Appendix S1).
 We take the route to be the “community” scale (Thibault et al. 2011).
 We filtered the data to remove taxa that are poorly sampled through the point-count methods used in the Breeding Bird Survey, following Harris et al. (2018).
 We accessed the data, and performed this preliminary cleaning and filtering, using the R package MATSS (Ye et al. 2020).

 Estimated size data

 The Breeding Bird Survey dataset contains abundances for all species along each route in each year, but does not include measurements of individual body size.
 We generated body size estimates for individual birds assuming that intraspecific size distributions are normally distributed around a species’ mean body size (following Thibault et al. (2011)).
 Using records of species’ mean and standard deviation of body mass from Dunning (2008), we drew individuals’ body sizes from the appropriate normal distributions.
 For species for which there was not a standard deviation recorded in Dunning (2008) (185 species affected, of 421 total), we estimated the standard deviation using an allometric scaling relationship between mean and standard deviation in body mass constructed by fitting a linear model to the records that did have mean and standard deviation measurements.
 This resulted in the scaling relationship log(variance)=-5.273+(log(mass)*1.995)); model R2 = .86; see also Thibault et al. (2011) for a similar scaling relationship.
-For species with multiple records in Dunning (2008), we used the mean mean and standard deviation body sizes across all records (averaging across sexes, subspecies, and records from different locations).
+For species with multiple records in Dunning (2008), we averaged the mean and standard deviation across all records (averaging across sexes, subspecies, and records from different locations).
 We performed this averaging after estimating any missing standard deviation measurements.
 For each individual bird observed, we estimated metabolic rate as 10.5*(mass.713) (Fristoe 2015, Nagy 2005, McNab 2009).
 For each route in a given year, we compute total energy use, total biomass, and total abundance by summing over all individuals observed on that route in that year.
 This method does not incorporate intraspecific variation in body size across geographies or over time (Dunning 2008, Gardner et al. 2011).
 However, it makes it possible to conduct macroecological studies of avian size distributions at a spatial and temporal scale that would otherwise be impossible (Thibault et al. 2011).

 Comparing abundance- and size- based currencies